How Do You Use Air Dry Clay? A Beginner’s Guide

 After creating something from air-dry clay, it can feel tempting to paint it to make it unique.
 If you think you’ll want to paint your object, use white clay, as darker clay will require more than one paint layer.

-Acrylic paint is the most suitable product for air dry clay because it applies smoothly and evenly and dries quickly.
+Acrylic paint is the most suitable product for air-drying clay because it applies smoothly and evenly and dries quickly.
 Once the paint has dried, apply a sealant, or it will gradually peel off.

-An acrylic paint sealer will safeguard the underlying paint and give it a soft sheen.
-Mod Podge Acrylic Sealer Spray (available on Amazon.com) is a spray-on sealant, making application easy and fast.
-It dries quickly, and you can use it for other painting projects.
+An acrylic paint sealer safeguards the underlying paint and gives it a soft sheen.
+Mod Podge Acrylic Sealer Spray is a spray-on sealant that makes application easy and fast.
+It dries quickly, and it can be used for other painting projects.

 Did you know that you shouldn’t paint air-dry clay before it dries?
 Find out why in the full guide.